What is Statistical Process Control?

 - Exponentially Weighted Moving Average (EWMA) charts: Each chart point represents the weighted average of current and all previous subgroup values, giving more weight to recent process history and decreasing weights for older data.

-SPC: From Chaos to Wiping the Floor (PDF) A history of statistical process control shows how it has gone from taming manufacturing processes to enabling all organizations to maintain their competitive edge.
+SPC: From Chaos to Wiping the Floor (Quality Progress) A history of statistical process control shows how it has gone from taming manufacturing processes to enabling all organizations to maintain their competitive edge.

 Statistical Process Control For Monitoring Nonlinear Profiles: A Six Sigma Project On Curing Process (Quality Engineering) This article describes a successful Six Sigma project in the context of statistical engineering for integrating SPC to the existing practice of engineering process control (EPC) according to science.